radio-astro-tools/spectral-cube/docs/beam_handling.rst

 Identifying channels with bad beams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some cubes may have channels with beams that vary drastically over small ranges overlap channels.
+Some cubes may have channels with beams that vary drastically over small ranges in spectral channels.
 This is often the case where a range of channels has poor data or is affected by radio frequency interference, leading to most of the data in that channel being flagged.
 If these channels are kept, the smallest common beam (see :doc:`smoothing`) may be much